BeepIsla/csgo-commend-bot/README.md

 - betweenChunks `Number`: Delay in milliseconds between chunks
 - cooldown `Number`: Cooldown in milliseconds to not reuse accounts
 - showCommends `Boolean`: Whether or not to print commends at the start and end of commending (**Enabling this requires a fetcher account**)
+- autoReportOnMatchEnd `Boolean`: If enabled and target is on a Valve Matchmaking server wait until the match has ended (**Enabling this requires a fetcher account**)
 - switchServerAfterChunks `Number`: **When using `LOGIN` method** switch server automatically after this many chunks have been processed
 - steamWebAPIKey `String`: Steam Web API key from [here](https://steamcommunity.com/dev/apikey)
 - disableUpdateCheck `Boolean`: Whether or not to skip update checks